Why sexual crimes on public transport persist despite stricter enforcement

 This minimisation of experience – that voice in one's head saying "maybe it wasn’t that serious" – led many victims to believe that their experiences did not meet the supposed "threshold" for reporting.

 For instance, Ms YY, who is in her 20s and declined to be identified by her full name, repeatedly wondered if the touch she had experienced at an MRT station truly constituted molestation.
-The incident occurred on an afternoon in January 2022 and she cannot remember now which station it was.
+The incident occurred on an afternoon in January 2022 and she cannot remember which station it was now.

 She was on a crowded escalator when she felt a hand pressing on her buttock.